The iPhone Camera Challenge

-Of course, high quality cameras take up a lot of room and weigh a tonne.
+Of course, high-quality cameras take up a lot of room and weigh a ton.
 I’ve tested smaller point-and-shoots with fast lenses, but they don’t come close to a full-frame DSLR with high-quality glass.
 Hence, the dilemma.
 Do I forego my quest for feather-weight travel or ditch my obsession with gorgeous photos?

 The Traveler Has No Camera

 As the title suggests, I’ve decided to take the rather drastic step of ditching my camera altogether.
 The Samsung TL350 is a great camera for its size, but I’ve realized I take it out less than 10% of the time.
 The reason I bought such as small camera was so I’d have it more often to capture memorable moments.
 But in practice, it just didn’t work out that way.
 I had to remind myself to ‘take the camera!’

 Clearly, if I wasn’t remembering to take the camera, I didn’t care enough about it.
 I never forget to take my shoes, or my money or my underwear, and if you think that’s just habit, well, I NEVER forget to take my Moleskine, and I’ve only recently started using a notebook.
 The only deduction is that I don’t care enough about great photos.
 I can appreciate a nice photo, but in the scheme of everything else, ‘meh’.

 Don’t get me wrong, that doesn’t mean I don’t like taking photos; I love to capture our moments around the world.
 I just don’t care if they’re good enough to print on a massive billboard (or print at all, really).

 A Camera With No Camera